instrumentisto/rust-incubator/orientation.md

 ### Routines

-You are going to have calls with your peers and mentor(s) 4 days a week you will have a call with your group and mentor(s).
-During a call, you are encouraged to ask questions.
-A mentor is going to ask you questions as well.
+You will engage in calls with your peers and mentors four days a week.
+During these group calls, you are encouraged to ask questions, and you should expect to answer questions from your mentor as well.

 ### Topology of curriculum